lchinsu/GuidanceApp/Readme - Guidance.txt

 	GuidanceWebAPIURL : "https://localhost:44379/"

+If you are downloading from git Repository, Please add node_modules to your project.

 The build is generated and available in dist\Guidance Kindly copy paste to any Web server to host the application.

-If to build the application kindly run the below command in node.js under app folder of teh project ng build
+If to build the application kindly run the below command in node.js under app folder of the project ng build